c-toolbox/C-Play/help/BUILD_JACK.md

 ```

 copy over portaudio and jack results to bin/lib/include/pkg folders in media-autobuild_suite\msys64
-So we can find these results when we run "Media Builde Suite" again.
+So we can find these results when we run "Media Build Suite" again.